 - Weekly bulk rainwater sampling.

 Recent research activities at the facility have included the following collaborations:

 - Princeton and Brown Universities, USA: A study of the importance of the Atlantic Ocean in the global cycling of nitrogen;

 - Plymouth University, UK: The role of the marine atmosphere in the transport of trace metals;

 - Laboratoire des Sciences du Climat et de l'Environnement, Paris, France: Measurement of the isotopic composition of water vapor in the marine environment.

 - Sampling for the Global Atmosphere Passive Sampler (GAPS) Network, operated by Environment Canada to monitor persistent organic pollutants on a global scale;

-- Continuous measurements of ozone concentations in the lower atmosphere and discrete sampling for greenhouse gases for NOAA's Earth Systems Research Laboratory;
+- Continuous measurements of ozone concentations in the lower atmosphere for NOAA's Earth Systems Research Laboratory;

-- Continuous data on the aerosol optical depth for NOAA's AERONET Program;
+- Continuous data on the aerosol optical depth for NASA's AERONET Program;

 Carbon Dioxide (CO2) Concentration in the Atmosphere Measured at the BIOS Tudor Hill Marine Atmospheric Observatory 1989-2013